Disease

 Prolonged waterlogging beyond what even this wetland-adapted species tolerates

-By the time rot is confirmed, the plant's genuine wetland tolerance has usually already been stretched well past what it can actually absorb in a container — the swamp environment this species comes from cycles floodwater through and refreshes it, while a pot just holds the same stagnant water in place against the roots for as long as the owner keeps adding more.
+By the time rot is confirmed, the plant's genuine wetland tolerance has usually already been stretched well past what it can actually absorb in a container.
+The swamp environment this species comes from cycles floodwater through and refreshes it, while a pot just holds the same stagnant water in place against the roots for as long as the owner keeps adding more, eventually suffocating the root system regardless of the species' native tolerance.

 Poor drainage

-Even a species with genuine tolerance for damp soil has a ceiling, and a container that can't drain — whether from blocked or absent holes, or a mix too dense to let water pass through — pushes past that ceiling by keeping the same water in constant contact with the roots rather than letting it move through and out.
+Even a species with genuine tolerance for damp soil has a ceiling, and a container that can't drain, whether from blocked or absent holes or a mix too dense to let water pass through, pushes past that ceiling by keeping the same water in constant contact with the roots rather than letting it move through and out of the pot.

 Trapped moisture around a braided trunk section

-On specimens with a braided trunk, water or debris caught in the woven gaps near the soil line can keep that section of trunk consistently damp, occasionally contributing to rot starting at the base rather than purely from waterlogged soil.
+On specimens with a braided trunk, water or debris caught in the woven gaps near the soil line can keep that section of trunk consistently damp, occasionally contributing to rot starting at the base rather than purely from waterlogged soil, which is a pattern less common on houseplants with a single, unbraided stem.

 How to Fix It